Why go solar in 2023: all benefits explained

 There are currently over 2 million homes that have solar panels installed in the U.S., and as the Biden Administration aims to make the power sector carbon-free by 2035, that number is expected to rise - quickly.

-In this article, I will discuss 8 reasons why people are going solar in 2021.
+Let's go over 8 reasons why people are going solar in 2023.

 The below table shows average system sizes and their costs before and after the federal solar tax credit is applied.
-As of July 2021, the average cost of solar is between $2.75 and $3.25 per watt, depending on the size of the system.
+In 2023, the average cost of solar is between $2.75 and $3.35 per watt, depending on the size of the system.

 |System size||Average value of tax credit||Average system cost before tax credit||Average system cost after tax credit|